 Why is it prescribed?

-Pneumococcal conjugate vaccine adsorbed is indicated for active immunization of infants and children from 6 weeks up to 5 years of age against invasive diseases (e.g. meningitis), pneumonia and blood infection caused by the 10 strains of pneumococci contained in the vaccine.
+Pneumococcal conjugate vaccine (Pneu-C-15) is indicated for active immunization of infants, children and adults against invasive diseases (e.g. meningitis), pneumonia and blood infection caused by the 15 strains of pneumococci contained in the vaccine.

-Products that have this ingredient include •Synflorix® vaccine •
+Products that have this ingredient include •Vaxneuvance® •

-See other drugs used in the treatment of •pneumonia •upper respiratory tract infections •middle ear infections •
+See other drugs used in the treatment of •pneumonia •

 - Loss of appetite

-Pneumococcal conjugate vaccine adsorbed (Pneu-C-10) is made up of 10 strains of pneumococcal (pneumonia) bacteria combined with carrier proteins.
+Pneumococcal conjugate vaccine (Pneu-C-15) is made up of 15 strains of pneumococcal (pneumonia) bacteria combined with carrier proteins.
 When injected, the vaccine in the body familiarizes the immune system to the pneumococcal bacteria.
 If the person is exposed to the bacteria again, the immune system can mount a quick, specific attack against the bacteria and ultimately resist infection.
-Pneumococcal conjugate vaccine adsorbed will not protect against pneumococcal serogroups that are not included in the vaccine.

 Use is not recommended in the following situations: